awsdocs/aws-deepracer-developer-guide/doc_source/train-evaluate-models-using-sagemaker-notebook.md

 Setting up the environment for training your AWS DeepRacer model involves selecting a race track, a reward function and the associated action space, as well as hyperparameters used for training\.

 The notebook uses the default settings for these\.
 To view the default settings, uncomment relevant parts and then run the code cell under **Configure the preset for RL algorithm**\.
-For example, to view the code listing of the reward function, run the code cell as follows:
+For example, to view the code listing of the reward function ( **NB:** reward function is in src/artifacts/rewards/ ), run the code cell as follows:

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/deepracer/latest/developerguide/images/sagemaker-notebokk-view-edit-reward-function.png)